Breaking a fixed-term residential tenancy early

 Ending a tenancy early due to hardship

-A tenant can apply to the Tribunal to end the tenancy on hardship grounds if there are special circumstances and they are within the fixed term of a fixed term agreement.
+A tenant can apply to the Tribunal to end the tenancy on hardship grounds if there are special circumstances and they are within the term of a fixed term agreement.
 A tenant can ask for an urgent hearing but will need to keep paying the rent.
 No prior notice is required.

 A landlord can apply to the Tribunal to end the tenancy on hardship grounds if there are special circumstances, at any stage of the tenancy.
 There is no minimum notice period.